-As promptly as possible, but no earlier than ten (10) calendar days after the Notice of Hearing is issued, the Administrative Hearing Panel will hold a hearing for the presentation of live testimony and examination of relevant witnesses.
-Throughout the hearing, the Respondent is presumed not responsible.
+As promptly as possible, but no earlier than ten (10) calendar days after the Notice of Meeting is issued, the Administrative Panel will hold individual meetings with participating Parties and any identified witnesses for whom either Party submitted written relevant questions or the Administrative Panel has identified relevant questions.
+The purpose of the meeting will be for the Administrative Panel to ask relevant questions submitted by the Parties or developed by the Administrative Panel.
+Throughout the meeting process, the Respondent is presumed not responsible.